playoung2818/Lookup-Part-Name-by-Serial-Number/README.md

 This is a Flask-based web application that allows users to:
 - Look up part names by serial numbers
+- Retrieve part usage history
 - Prune multiple serial numbers from raw text
-- Sync receiving log data from a Google Sheet to a PostgreSQL database
+- Sync receiving log data from a Excel Sheet to a PostgreSQL database

 ---